mlopes/marco-lopes.com/articles/_posts/2017/2017-09-11-OSD-for-showing-STDOUT-in-xmonad.md

 Important to note that the preceding comma in this example is there only to indicate that this keybinding is one amongst others in a list of keybindings.
 Had this be the first one on the list, it wouldn't have the comma.
-For more details on how to define `Xmonad` keybindgins, refer to the `Xmonad` documentation.
+For more details on how to define `Xmonad` keybindings, refer to the `Xmonad` documentation.

 The full `XMonad` configuration where this example is in use, can be found